Shikhar-Singh-Negi/Shikhar-Singh-Negi/README.md

 ## 🚀 Professional Summary

-I am a **Web Developer and DevOps Engineer** with a strong foundation in modern web technologies, cloud computing, and automation.
+I am a **DevOps Engineer and Web Developer** with a strong foundation in modern web technologies, cloud computing, and automation.
 I specialize in building responsive, scalable applications and deploying them using industry-standard DevOps practices.

 My interests include designing efficient system architectures, implementing CI/CD pipelines, containerization, and managing cloud infrastructure.
 I enjoy solving complex technical problems and continuously learning new tools to improve development and deployment workflows.